oven-sh/bun/README.md

 ### Troubleshooting (general)

-If you encounter `error: the build command failed with exit code 9` during `make dev`, this means you ran out of memory or swap.
+If you encounter `error: the build command failed with exit code 9` during the build process, this means you ran out of memory or swap.
 Bun currently needs about 22 GB of RAM to compile.